Dragan Vasiljković: Final arrest and appeals

 Vasiljković was captured by federal police in New South Wales on 12 May 2010, 43 days after his disappearance.
 On 19 May, the Australian Court rejected Vasiljković's defence that Croatian courts would not give him a fair trial and that claims that Croatian courts had been more lenient towards Croats were "scanty" and "feeble".

 On 16 November 2012, the Australian Government decided to extradite Vasiljković to Croatia.
 Vasiljković challenged the decision to the Federal Court but was unsuccessful.
 Vasiljković appealed to the Full Court of the Federal Court, but on 12 December 2014 the Full Court rejected the appeal, clearing him for extradition to Croatia.
 On 15 May 2015, the High Court of Australia refused Vasiljković leave to appeal the December 2014 Federal Court ruling due to the unlikelihood of a successful outcome for him.
 Following this decision, he had no remaining legal avenue to challenge his extradition.

 Extradition

 On the morning of 8 July 2015, Australia surrendered Vasiljković to Croatian police officers at Sydney Airport, his thirteen separate legal challenges against the extradition process having failed.
 Upon arrival at Zagreb International Airport the following day, he was transferred by a high-security police motorcade to an isolated wing of a jail in Split.

 Trial in Croatia

-At his first interview with prosecutors, he stated that he did not feel guilty of the war crimes that they allege he committed, and dismissed his state-appointed attorney.
+At his first interview with prosecutors, he stated that he did not feel guilty of the war crimes that allegedly he committed, and dismissed his state-appointed attorney.
 In July 2016, he entered a formal plea of not guilty to unspecified war crimes, and the trial commenced on 20 September 2016.
 In September 2017, Vasiljković received a 15-year sentence by the Croatian court in Split.
 Upon completion of his sentence, which included the time spent in detention in Australia, he was released from prison on 28 March 2020.